 Angelino panini comprised of a very moist piece of chicken breast with oven roasted tomatoes and crispy pancetta.
 I thought the panini bread was too soft which resulted in the sandwich becoming soggy too quickly.
 The bread was also too thick which made it hard to bite into the entire sandwich.
 Other than that, it tasted delicious.
 If they could figure out a way to keep the bread intact, this would have been an almost perfect sandwich.

+We were even tempted enough to have some dessert -- ricotta al forno -- ricotta cheese cake topped with berries and served in a fig sauce reduction.
+The first thing which struck me about this was that it wasn't sweet at all.
+I would've loved it had the ricotta cake been softer and moister.
+Ricotta is on the dry side so without adding anything else to it would mean that it had a crumbled texture rather than a smooth texture.
+I like how they were true to using only ricotta, but texturally, it wasn't to my liking.
 Service was great.
 I really liked Justene and I hope when we return again, we'll have her serve us or have someone equally good.
 There is validated parking in the back as well so it makes it convenient for diners not to have to circle around trying to find street parking.
 The portions are European-style, which means you're not going to get gargantuan proportions, but it also means that your final tab might be slightly higher than you anticipated.
 However, we thoroughly enjoyed our meal here and we'll definitely be back to try some other things on the menu.

 In China there is a small population of people who are Muslim and this means they don't eat pork or pork by-products.
 This means, lots of beef and of course, lamb!
-Naturally, t
+Naturally, the cuisine is highly reflective of the region and its people.

 It took us a long time to find a favorite place for Muslim-style (halal) Chinese food after moving to southern California.
 We used to eat it a lot when we lived up north so after eating a lot of uninspiring halal Chinese, we finally found a place which has consistently served us great food.
+Lotus Chinese Eatery is interesting in that they have the authentic dishes along with the regular "American-friendly" dishes for those who might not want to venture into unknown territory.

 Our favorite items to order at the spicy beef tendon or the beef tripe.
 It is nice and spicy here and utilizes a seasoning using Sichuan peppercorns.
 In fact, we try to order a lot of the spicier items on the menu except for the braised tofu with vegetables which we always order because our son loves it.

 They also do a sesame scallion bread which takes a little while to prepare, so if you're interested in ordering this dish, make sure you do it the minute you sit down, even before you order your dishes because otherwise, your bread will come out at the end of the meal rather than with your meal.
 We like the thin version -- which isn't thin at all!
 It's still about an inch thick.
+I suggest ordering any lamb dishes is the way to go.
+We love the lamb with leek or lamb with green onions.
+However, if you're not a fan of lamb, you can have them substitute any lamb item with beef.
+They're happy to do it!
+You won't get the gorgeous aromas that lamb gives off, but it'll suffice.

 It is of course best if you go with a group of six or more so you can order more items to share.
 On one occasion when I've come here with friends, they've ordered this tofu omelette dish which comprised of soft tofu in a brown sauce topped with an omelette.
 I liked their combined textures but I am not sure it's my favorite dish here.